josevbrito/josevbrito.github.io/README.md

 <div align="center">

-**⭐ Se este projeto te ajudou, considere dar uma estrela!**
+**⭐ If this project helped you, consider giving it a star!**

-*Desenvolvido com ❤️ e ☕ por José Brito*
+*Developed with ❤️ and ☕ by José Brito*

 </div>